shakthi-sambas/x9115SNN/hw/read/9/README.md

 4) Interface: Construct an interface, I and add it to the host, H, allowing the resulting combination H [ I to act as a ‘harness’ into which candidate transplants can be inserted and evaluated.

-5) Insert: Instantiate and concretise a candidate transplant A0 F (concretised from AF ) at HF .
+5) Insert: Instantiate and concretise a candidate transplant(concretised from AF ) at HF .

-6) Validate: Validate the resulting transplanted system H[I [ A0 F .
+6) Validate: Validate the resulting transplanted system.

 7) Repeat: Repeat the above steps until a suitably well tolerated transplant is found.